misol1/gotoxy/README.md

 # gotoxy
 Windows command line input/output tools, for text based games/utils by Mikael Sollenborn (2015).

-Also included are a whole bunch of BAT games/utilities, showing how to use the two executables.

-Notable example files: Listb(file manager), Editor, Snake, Flappy, Freecell, Solitaire, Yahtzee

 Sorry about the current lack of documentation; have a look at the example files and all will be clear :)

+Notable examples: Listb(file manager), Editor, Snake, Flappy, Freecell, Solitaire, Yahtzee

 gotoxy.exe